NGC Catalog

 Introduction

-DOCA Telemetry Service (DTS) runs inside of its own Kubernetes pod on the BlueField and collects data from built-in providers and external telemetry applications.
-The following providers are available (sysfs is enabled by default):
+DOCA Telemetry Service (DTS) can run on hosts and BlueField, and collects data from built-in providers and external telemetry applications.
+The following providers are available:

 • sysfs